rossetti/RossettiArenaBook/docs/02-Chapter2.md

 capacity has been allocated.
 A resource is considered idle when *all* units are idle and the resource is not failed or inactive.
 The failed and inactive states of resources are discussed in Section \@ref(ch6:AdvResModeling).

-\BeginKnitrBlock{rmdnote}
-A common misunderstanding by novice modelers is to think that they must continually check MR(`Resource ID`) - NR(`Resource ID`) to see if the resource is available.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">A common misunderstanding by novice modelers is to think that they must continually check MR(`Resource ID`) - NR(`Resource ID`) to see if the resource is available.
 Do not think this way.
 The purpose of the SEIZE and RELEASE constructs is to manage the allocation and deallocation of resource units.
 While there can be legitimate reasons for using the values of NR(`Resource ID`) and MR(`Resource ID`) within a model, you should not make the mistake of polling resources for availability.
 The resource allocation process is done automatically using SEIZE and RELEASE.
 If you do not like how the resource units are being allocated, then you should use more advanced concepts as discussed in Chapter \@ref(ch6).

-\EndKnitrBlock{rmdnote}
+</div>\EndKnitrBlock{rmdnote}

 Now we are ready to specify how to execute the pharmacy model.